-Forbes reports that the average price of an in-person therapy session in the US is $100 to $200 per hour.
+Forbes reports that the average price of an in-person therapy session with a counselor in the US is $100 to $200 per hour.
 These prices may be higher in Mount Prospect due to a higher cost of living.

 Online therapists, including the US-based therapists above, can work with people like you in or around Mount Prospect to offer creative forms of communication and treatment.
 You do not have to commute to a therapist's office to meet with one of these counselors.

 Through BetterHelp, you can partake in video, phone, or live chat sessions with your licensed therapist.
 You can work through various symptoms, receive worksheets, and sign up for mental health webinars.
 Additionally, the BetterHelp app offers a journaling feature.

 Suppose you're struggling with relationship problems that could be addressed in couples therapy with a counselor.
 In that case, you may choose to work with one of BetterHelp's experienced cognitive-behavioral therapists specializing in behavioral health and relationships.
 You can also try a provider through BetterHelp's sister platform, ReGain, which is dedicated to couples and spouses worldwide.
 Look through the available counselors above and consider which might work for you.